-Goodwill represents 32% of the Group's total assets and 107% of the Group's total shareholders' equity as of 31 December 2022.
+Risk Goodwill represents 32% of the Group's total assets and 107% of the Group's total shareholders' equity as of 31 December 2022.
 As stated in Note 1 to the consolidated financial statements, the carrying value of goodwill is tested annually in the fourth quarter for impairment.
 In determining the fair value of reporting units, the Company must apply judgment in estimating - amongst other factors - future revenues and profit margins, long-term growth, and discount rates, taking into consideration the economic environment.
 Due to the significance of the carrying value for goodwill and the judgment involved in performing the impairment test, this matter is considered significant to our audit and considered a Key Audit Matter.

-We assessed the Company's internal controls over its annual impairment test and key assumptions applied.

-We involved EY valuation specialists to assist in examining the Company's valuation model and analyzing the underlying key assumptions, including long-term growth and discount rates.
+Our audit We assessed the Company's internal controls over its annual impairment test and key assumptions applied. response We involved EY valuation specialists to assist in examining the Company's valuation model and analyzing the underlying key assumptions, including long-term growth and discount rates.
 Further, we assessed future revenues and margins, the historical accuracy of the Company's estimates and its ability to produce accurate long-term forecasts also considering the economic environment.
 We evaluated the sensitivity in the valuation resulting from changes to the key assumptions applied and compared certain key assumptions to corroborating external information such as economic outlooks.

-Identification and valuation of assets and liabilities in connection with the AKKA Technologies (AKKA) acquisition

-The Adecco Group entered into a significant business combination during the reporting period and acquired 100% of AKKA Technologies shares for a total purchase consideration of EUR 1,495 million.
+Identificati acquisition on and valuation of assets and liabilities in connection with the AKKA Technologies (AKKA) Risk The Adecco Group entered into a significant business combination during the reporting period and acquired 100% of AKKA Technologies shares for a total purchase consideration of EUR 1,495 million.
 As a result of this acquisition, Goodwill of EUR 1,648 million, Other Intangibles of EUR 954 million and remaining assets of EUR 905 million were recognized and liabilities of EUR 2,012 million were assumed.
 Refer to Note 3 to the consolidated financial statements for the Company's disclosures on the acquisition.
 Due to the significance of the acquisition and the level of judgment required in the identification and valuation of tangible and intangible assets acquired, and of the liabilities assumed, this matter is considered significant to our audit and considered a Key Audit Matter.

-We read the purchase agreement to obtain an understanding of the key terms for the transaction.

-We assessed the provisional fair values of the identifiable assets acquired and liabilities assumed as at the acquisition date.
+Our audit We read the purchase agreement to obtain an understanding of the key terms for the transaction. response We assessed the provisional fair values of the identifiable assets acquired and liabilities assumed as at the acquisition date.
 We involved our internal valuation specialists to assist us with the valuation of intangibles performed by management's external valuation experts to evaluate the methods used and assumptions made, which includes the useful life, discount and growth rates.
 We involved internal legal specialists to assist us with the assessment and measurement of legal commitments assumed.
 We included internal tax specialists on our team for the assessment of current and deferred taxes.
 We assessed the appropriateness and completeness of the disclosures made (in Note 3).

-Board of Directors' responsibilities for the consolidated financial statements
+Board of D irectors' responsibilities for the consolidated financial statements Directors is responsible for the preparation and fair presentation of the consolidated financial statements in accordance